Leisurely Pedestrians, Open Topped Buses and Hansom Cabs with Trotting Horses: Survival

 Hyde Park Corner is now considered a lost film.
 Some people have shown of what they claim to be Leisurely Pedestrians, Open Topped Buses and Hansom Cabs with Trotting Horses, but ultimately these are the 1896 film Piccadilly Circus.

-Nevertheless, some film frames may have resurfaced as part of the Jonathan Silent Film Collection.
-Six photos have been recovered, depicting a man and a child walking in Hyde Park, with what appears to be Marble Arch in the background.
-As of now, they are the only known possible remnants of the film.
+Some film frames attributed to Friese-Green resurfaced as part of the Jonathan Silent Film Collection.
+Six photos depict a man and a child walking in Hyde Park, with what appears to be Marble Arch in the background.